 Numerically, H (the enthalpy), equals the sum of E (the internal energy), and P (the product of the pressure), and V (volume) of the system.

 What is Entropy?

 Entropy’s value depends on the physical state or condition of a system.
-It is a thermodynamic function used to measure the randomness or disorder of a system.
-For example, the entropy of a solid, where the particles are not free to move, is less than the entropy of a gas, where the particles will fill the container.
+It is a thermodynamic function that is utilized to measure the disorder or randomness of a system.
+For instance, the entropy of a solid, where particle movement is restricted, is less than the entropy of gas, wherein the particles occupy the container.

 - Calculate the coefficient of performance when a refrigerator maintains a temperature of 9 degrees Celsius and the room temperature is said to be 36 degrees?